dan-t/cabal-cargs/README.md

 ======

 By default all fields of a section are printed out.
-You can constrain the output by the option: `--only=name`.
-This option can be specified multiple times.
+You can constrain the output by the options: `--only=name` or `--ignore=name`.
+These options can be specified multiple times.

 The allowed names are the field names from the cabal file, just the hyphen replaced by an underscore e.g.: `hs-source-dirs` -> `hs_source_dirs`.